Velvox/Velvox-Scam-Prevention-bot.py/README.md

 #### Standard Commands

 - `/vtdcheck`: Checks a domain or URL for malicious activity using VirusTotal.
 Provides a summary of the findings and a link to VirusTotal for detailed information.
+- `/checkfile`: Gets the hash(SHA256) and link to threat inteligence sources for more information about the potential malicious files.

 ### Reporting